Atomic7/Azure.LogicApp.Template.Alert.FreshDesk/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-Ever wanted to integrate [Nodinite](https://nodinite.com/) with [Freshdesk](https://freshdesk.com/)?
+Ever wanted to integrate [Nodinite](https://nodinite.com/) with [Freshdesk](https://freshdesk.com/) or any other customer support software?
 Using [Nodinite's](https://nodinite.com) HTTP WebHook plugin and a Logic App it is possible.

-This repository contains an Azure ARM template that can receive an HTTP call from [Nodinite](https://nodinite.com) and uses Azure's built-in connector for [FreshDesk](https://freshdesk.com/).
+This repository contains a simple Logic App template to get you started, which receives an HTTP call from [Nodinite](https://nodinite.com) and uses Azure's built-in connector for [FreshDesk](https://freshdesk.com/).

 ## Requirements